alvinpaul76/cloudflared/README.md

 └── cloudflared.log              # Log file for cloudflared (generated at runtime)
 ```

-## Security Notes
+## Security Considerations

-⚠️ **IMPORTANT SECURITY WARNINGS:**

-1. **Keep your tunnel token secure** and never commit it to version control.
-The `.env` file is already included in `.gitignore` to prevent accidental commits.

-2. **WARNING:** The provided scripts (`start-cloudflared.sh` and `start-cloudflared-container.sh`) contain hardcoded tunnel tokens for demonstration purposes. **These should be replaced with your own tokens** or preferably use environment variables instead of hardcoded values.
+- The tunnel token is stored in the `.env` file and should be kept secure
+- All scripts now use the CLOUDFLARED_TOKEN environment variable instead of hardcoded tokens
+- Avoid committing the `.env` file to version control (it's already in `.gitignore`)
+- When running scripts directly, export the CLOUDFLARED_TOKEN environment variable instead of hardcoding it

-3. **Volume Permissions:** The `create_volumes.sh` script sets directory permissions to 777 for Docker compatibility.
+1. **Volume Permissions:** The `create_volumes.sh` script sets directory permissions to 777 for Docker compatibility.
 In production environments, consider using more restrictive permissions and proper user mapping.

-4. **Token Rotation:** Regularly rotate your Cloudflare tunnel tokens and update the `.env` file accordingly.
+2. **Token Rotation:** Regularly rotate your Cloudflare tunnel tokens and update the `.env` file accordingly.

 ## Maintenance